 7. Breast pads

 Mothers often leak milk between feedings, especially in the early days as their bodies adjust to meet their babies’ needs.
-You can prevent ruining your shirts with leaked milk by investing in quality breast pads to insert in your bra.
+You can prevent ruining your shirts with leaked milk by investing in quality breast pads to insert in your nursing bra.
 Although disposable breast pads are an option, they are often uncomfortable and scratchy.
-Purchasing reusable breast pads such as the KeaBabies Organic Nursing Pads can be a cost effective, environmentally friendly option for mamas who value comfort and ease.
+Purchasing reusable nursing pads such as the KeaBabies Organic Nursing Pads can be a cost effective, environmentally friendly option for mamas who value comfort and ease.
 The KeaBabies Nursing Pads contain 4 soft layers to allow for maximum absorption.
-They are also machine washable and come in packs of 7 pairs - so you won’t find yourself doing laundry every day!
+They are also machine washable and come in packs of 7 pairs - so you won’t find yourself doing laundry every day.
+Check out the different colors available, from plain white and black, to sweet pastels and lovely nudes, there should be a set of nursing pads to go with your favorite nursing bra!

 8. Nipple shield